Racher-of-Solnari/Racher-of-Solnari/README.md

 " ***i'd sacrifice myself to you right here tonight***, ***because you know that i love you*** . "
 ---
+this is intended to be a roleplay account!

 i yumeship to cope w trauma, i'm aware rerir is fictional. that being said, i have an irl boyfriend! hihi when u see this Harvey haiii !! <3

 oh yeah i also follow people i think are cool but i'm too shy to say hi to.. sobs
 ![rerir](https://files.catbox.moe/ateg2e.png)

-profile was intended for mobile, thats why some symbols may be missing (i use mobile and pc interchangably so i am aware of this)
+profile was made on mobile, thats why some symbols may be missing (i use mobile and pc interchangably so i am aware of this)

+p.s i lowk don't get why people hate nonsharing yumes.. i've never met any weird ones who harrass others n its not my fault seeing other yumes of an f/o makes me weirdly sad 😿